atsign-foundation/atsign.dev/content/en/docs/Get-Started/Understand the @platform/_index.md

 ---
-title: "Needs work : Explain the building blocks" SEOtitle : "atsign (@Sign or at_sign)-foundation Overview"
+title: "Needs work : Explain the building blocks"
+SEOtitle: "atsign (@Sign or at_sign)-foundation Overview"
 linkTitle: "Understand the @platform"
-weight: 1
+weight: 4
 date: 2021-06-02
 nav_children: section
 notoc: true
 simple_list: true
-content : atsign-foundation overview
+content: atsign-foundation overview
 description: >
   Meet the atsign-foundation organization
 ---

 # The atsign-foundation

 This organization is the home for a number of open source projects and repositories.
 They generally fall into three basic categories: